Characters of the Yakuza series

 A promotional illustration of a number of characters from the Yakuza series in a popularity contest launched by Sega in 2018.
 From left to right: Akira "Nishiki" Nishikiyama, Makoto Date, Haruka Sawamura, Taiga Saejima, Kazuma Kiryu, Goro Majima, Shun Akiyama, and Ryuji Goda.

-A screenshot of a cutscene in Yakuza: Like a Dragon which shows the game's main cast of playable characters.
-From left to right: Joon-gi Han, Saeko Mukoda, Ichiban Kasuga, Yu Nanba, Koichi Adachi, and Tianyou Zhao.
+A screenshot of Like a Dragon: Infinite Wealth, which shows the game's cast of playable characters.

 Japanese video game developer Sega's Yakuza media franchise, known as Ryū ga Gotoku (龍が如く, lit.
 "Like a Dragon") in its native Japan and other Asian territories, features an extensive cast of characters.
 This article describes notable characters who appear in the Yakuza main series video games and associated remasters or remakes, with characters sorted by organizations or groups according to the original works.
 The English-language adaptation equivalents are mentioned when available.